irmen/Pyro4/docs/source/config.rst

                                 serpent        Use comma separated string for initial config, will be a set after initialization.
 PICKLE_PROTOCOL_VERSION int     highest poss   The pickle protocol version to use, if pickle is selected as serializer.
 Defaults to pickle.HIGHEST_PROTOCOL
 LOGWIRE                 bool    False          If wire-level message data should be written to the logfile (you may want to disable COMPRESSION)
-METADATA                bool    True           Send remote object metadata automatically on connect (methods, attributes, oneways, etc) and use local checks in the proxy against it (set to False to replicate behavior of Pyro 4.26 and earlier)
+METADATA                bool    True           Client: Get remote object metadata from server automatically on proxy connect (methods, attributes, oneways, etc) and use local checks in the proxy against it (set to False to replicate behavior of Pyro 4.26 and earlier)
-REQUIRE_EXPOSE          bool    False          Is @expose required to make members remotely accessible.
+REQUIRE_EXPOSE          bool    False          Server: Is @expose required to make members remotely accessible.
 If False, everything is accessible (this is the default for now).
 ======================= ======= ============== =======

 .. index::